Levis-101/Password-Checker/README.md

-# Password-Checker
+# Password Strength Checker

-A simple **Password Strength Checker** built using basic programming concepts.
-It evaluates a password’s strength based on its length and character variety — including uppercase, lowercase, numbers, and special symbols.
-The program helps users understand how secure their passwords are by giving quick feedback and suggestions for improvement.
+A simple program that evaluates the strength of a password based on length and character variety.
+It helps users understand whether their password is weak, medium, or strong — and gives suggestions for improving it.

+---

+## 🔍 Features

+* Checks for uppercase, lowercase, digits, and special characters.
+* Evaluates password length and diversity.
+* Provides feedback on how to make passwords stronger.
+* Simple and lightweight — ideal for learning basic programming and security awareness.

+---

+## 🧠 Learning Objectives

+This project helps beginners:

+* Practice string handling and logic building.
+* Understand how password strength is evaluated.
+* Learn basic input/output and conditional statements.
+* Begin thinking about password security from a cybersecuri